Raymond Hoser is the world's foremost reptile expert!

 He has discovered and named more species of frog in Australia than anyone else in history!

-He has discovered and named more species of reptile than anyone else in Australia's history (over 200)
+He has discovered and named more species of reptile than anyone else in Australia's history (over 400) and globally (over 1000 species).

-Add to that some species of fish, mammals and a few other bits and pieces and it is easy to see that the Snakeman is a scientific eco-powerhouse.
+Add to that over 100 species of frogs, some species of fish, over 20 mammals and a few other bits and pieces and it is easy to see that the Snakeman is a scientific eco-powerhouse.

 On this page are photos of some of the better-known species he has discovered and named.

-But because he has named over 2,000 family, genera and species, only a fraction are shown here.
+But because he has named over 2,500 family, genera and species (as of end Oct 2025), only a fraction are shown here.

 Some of these critters really are spectacular!